 The existence of the internet and all the data it contains means that we do not have to remember information as before.
 True, there were libraries and reference books, but they were usually a car ride away.
 So, people needed to be able to mentally recall and retrieve all kinds of information.
 Today, that information is just a search engine click away.

 Not only is that information online, but it is also at our fingertips.
 The relative ease of having at least one smart digital device means that this virtual library is close by as needed.

-Lastly, like all types of media, digital media has become a culture, with its own forms, behaviours, and etiquette.
+Lastly, like all types of media, digital media has become a culture, with its own forms, behaviors, and etiquette.
 A significant part of that culture is brevity (or as Google says, “concise and exact use of words in text or speech”).
 In other words, short and sweet…but powerful.

-There are many reasons for this brevity such as character limits in social media, the faster pace of the digital world and life in general, perhaps even shorter attention spans.
+There are many reasons for this brevity such as character limits in social media, the faster pace of the digital world, and life in general, perhaps even shorter attention spans.
 No matter what the reasons, people are used to shorter messages delivered in less time.

 Putting it all together…

 Much of the learning that used to take place is no longer needed since information is freely and easily available.
 The majority of people have devices to access this information as needed and have become accustomed to getting that information as quickly as possible.